ngroberts/Discradisca_antillarum/README.md

 ### Haplotype Graph Scaffolding

-Because we have such low coverage of HiC reads the inflation paramter even with a known number of chromsosomes is too low.
+Because we have such low coverage of HiC reads the inflation parameter even with a known number of chromsosomes is too low.

 This result of having a too low inflation initially is just due to the HiC library quality not being very high.
 Inflation was increased to 7 and re-run which allowed for scaffolding.